Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: BeamTransFuser Framework

 The final output $\hat{\mathcal{Y}} \in \mathbb{R}^{64\times 1}$ represents the class-wise logits, from which the model selects the optimal beam index corresponding to the highest score.
 To be specific, the chosen beam index is used to retrieve a predefined beamforming vector from a codebook consisting of 64 discrete candidates, which is detailed in Section~\ref{datasets}.
 A correct match between the predicted index and the ground-truth index means that the transmitter applies a beamforming vector that aligns well with the dominant propagation path, thereby maximizing signal strength and ensuring efficient communication.
 Conversely, an incorrect match leads to beam misalignment, which results in significant signal degradation, increased path loss, and potentially failed communication due to insufficient SNR.

-\textbf{Remark:} \textit{We adopt a 64-dimensional codebook in accordance with the settings of the real-world dataset used for data collection.
-Nevertheless, the proposed model can be readily extended to massive multiple-input multiple-output (MIMO) scenarios with larger codebooks (e.g., 256-dimensional), incurring only negligible additional inference latency, as the increased output size affects only the final linear projection layer.
-In contrast, traditional exhaustive beam search methods require evaluating all candidate beams in the codebook, resulting in significantly higher computational complexity and latency as the number of antennas increases.
-This underscores the scalability and practical efficiency of our approach for real-world V2X applications.}
+\textbf{Remark:} \textit{In this work, we adopt a 64-dimensional codebook in accordance with the setting of the real-world dataset used for data collection.
+In principle, the proposed model can be readily extended to massive multiple-input multiple-output (MIMO) scenarios with larger codebooks (e.g., 256-dimensional).
+However, increasing the codebook size not only enlarges the output dimension, but also may make beam prediction more challenging, since the model needs to distinguish among more closely spaced beam candidates.
+This may increase beam ambiguity, sensitivity to misalignment, and the overall difficulty of beam prediction, and may also lead to performance degradation if sufficiently discriminative features cannot be learned under a denser codebook.
+Nevertheless, compared with traditional exhaustive beam search methods, the proposed end-to-end framework still avoids explicit beam-by-beam search over the entire codebook and instead predicts the beam index directly from multimodal observations.}

 Building on the above illustration, we are able to construct and train the proposed BeamTransFuser model using a multi-modal dataset collected from real-world scenarios with the gradient descent-based optimizers.
 The detailed training settings are illustrated in Section~\ref{Simulation Setting}.